 Login to Complete A Nomination or to Access Scoring Panel

-The Nominee is responsible for ensuring that all information, including that requested from third parties (e.g. student transcripts, directed recommendations and verification by principal or superintendent), is submitted via the online portal by 5pm on Friday, December 1.
-Incomplete nominations will not be forwarded to the Selection Committee and will not be considered.
+The Nominee is responsible for ensuring that all information, including that requested from third parties (e.g. student transcripts, verification of eligibility and directed recommendations), is submitted via the online portal by 5pm on Thursday, November 29.
+Incomplete nominations, including those missing any information requested from a third party, will not be forwarded to the Selection Committee and will not be considered.

 An Academic All-State scholar is a student who has demonstrated academic excellence and who has excelled within his or her own particular learning environment.

-Currently enrolled Oklahoma public high school seniors who meet any one of the five criteria listed below are eligible for this award.
+Currently enrolled Oklahoma public high-school seniors who meet any one of these five criteria are eligible for this award.

-*Please note that test scores must be from a single test date on a national or district-contracted testing day
+*Please note: test scores must be from a single test date on a national or district-contracted testing day

 In addition to the minimum criteria, students will be evaluated on the basis of their leadership abilities, motivation, academic achievement and character as maximized within each student’s learning environment.